 Groups who make a living off marijuana prohibition — law enforcement, rehab entrepreneurs and so on — perpetuate the urban myth of fentanyl-laced.
 This photo from Recovery First, a for-profit rehab operation in Florida, is typical of the propaganda.

 What we know

-The possibility of fentanyl-laced marijuana is real.
+The possibility of fentanyl-laced marijuana is sort of real.
 So false claims — especially from public health officials who should know better — are extraordinarily dangerous and will undermine legitimate warnings if contaminated marijuana does occur.

-But, today, the estimated 1.36 million Ohioans who use marijuana annually have no reason to fear.
+But Ohio’s estimated 1.36 million Ohioans who use marijuana annually have no reason to fear.

 To check my fact, I asked Paul Armentano, deputy director of the National Organization for the Reform of Marijuana Laws (NORML), if he knew of any confirmed cases of fentanyl-laced marijuana.
 Paul has voluminous, up-to-date knowledge about marijuana because he handles news clippings and alerts sent to the public, the media and NORML members.

 As you can imagine. few people know more and care more about preventing marijuana user deaths than NORML’s staff, who advocate full-time for cannabis users.

 Paul’s response: “I’m not aware of any media reports of this nature that have ultimately been confirmed.
 Time and time again these reports go unsubstantiated or are eventually walked back for being false.”